sirajkrm/vagrant-k8s-cluster-kubeadm-centos-7-install/README.md

 Kubernetes Version: 1.19.0  <br />
 Docker CE Version: 19.03  <br />

-all you need to to do:
+all you need to to do: <br />
-have vagrant and virtualbox well installed clone this repo
+have vagrant and virtualbox well installed <br />
+clone this repo <br />
-type: vagrant up
+type: vagrant up <br />
-enjoy cup of coffee while cluster being ready
+enjoy cup of coffee while cluster being ready <br />

 NOTES: